MDMA/Ecstasy

 When swallowed, it can take 30 minutes to take effect and the effect lasts longer overall.
 Depending on when and how much you ate beforehand, the time it takes to feel the effects may vary.
 If you consume in this way, you may experience stomach upset and nausea.

 Speed puts your body in a state of emergency that normally occurs in dangerous situations.
 Physical needs that are not essential for survival, such as hunger, thirst, pain and fatigue, are suppressed.
-Instead, strength, endurance, attention, self-esteem and performance are greatly increased.
+Instead strength, endurance, attention, self-esteem and performance are greatly increased.
 Speed, however, does not supply your body with energy, but stimulates you and makes your body use up its energy reserves.
 Users report extreme performance, alertness and euphoric states when using speed.
 It has a disinhibiting effect and increases the willingness to take risks.
 When the effect wears off, you may feel like having sex.

-Side and long-term effects
+Side effects and long-term impact

 Since the exact composition of speed is mostly unknown, it is never predictable what effect the consumption will have.